arianna-bienati/pseudollm/README.md

 * `--input_files`: Path to the annotated text files (can process multiple files).
 * `--output_dir`: Path to the directory where to save the pseudonymized file.

+> [!NOTE]
+> The package does not provide an integrated pipeline of the two steps as a nudge to do a quality check on the output of the annotation step.

 ### Example Workflow
 Input Text (`file1.txt`):\
 `Dear John Smith, we are pleased to offer you a role at ACME Corp located in New York.`